Gallahorn/Ultraviolence/Advanced features.md

 Please read the mod page description carefully.

-If running CP2077 on AMD or older NVIDIA hardware, two optional mods in the list can unlock more options for upscaling and frame generation that would otherwise not be an option for your GPU.
+If running Cyberpunk 2077 on AMD or older NVIDIA hardware, two optional mods in the list can unlock more options for upscaling and frame generation that would otherwise not be an option for your GPU.
 Enable one of these appropriate for your GPU.

 ![image-upscaler-mods](https://github.com/user-attachments/assets/3ad17dd5-1d0c-4fe3-b563-da2640e82571)